 - Infinity: Infinity allows for a single arrow in your inventory to fire infinite arrows.
 This is an extremely helpful enchantment if you frequently run out of arrows.
 If that's not an issue for you, we recommend using one of the other enchantments listed above.

 - Quick Charge: This enchantment essentially just decreases your Crossbow's reload time.
-Quick Charge V makes your Crossbow fire its arrow instantly, which makes it an extremely powerful weapon against all mobs, including other players.
+Quick Charge V makes your Crossbow instantly fire its arrow, making it an extremely powerful weapon against all mobs, including other players.
 We strongly recommend using this in tandem with Multishot or Piercing.

 - Multishot or Piercing: You can only have one of these enchantments on your Crossbow, and which one you choose largely depends on how you play the game.
-If you are usually out in the open and on the surface, Multishot is for you since it fires three arrows in a cone rather than just one.
+Multishot is for you if you are usually out in the open and on the surface since it fires three arrows in a cone rather than just one.
 If you are usually in caves or narrow areas, then Piercing is for you since it makes the arrows shoot through your opponent and into whatever is behind them.

 - Impaling: If you are planning to raid an Ocean Monument, this is a great enchantment to have on your Trident.
 The only downside to it is that it only deals extra damage to aquatic mobs and has no effect on the damage multiplier for mobs on land.